J1za/J1za/README.md

 ### 👨‍💻 About Me

-Software Engineer with 6+ years building production UIs and platforms end‑to‑end.
+Frontend Engineer with 6+ years building production UIs and platforms end‑to‑end.
 I ship scalable frontends, pragmatic architectures and measurable product outcomes.

 - Shipped an educational platform (web + desktop) used by 500+ students monthly across several countries
 - Delivered a SaaS workflow automation product serving 100+ active users with continuous releases